 Mariano Ruiz-Funes in his 1916 work Customary law and popular economy of the

-province of Murcia recounted that “in Cieza there is a custom of announcing the
+province of Murcia recounted that: "In Cieza there is a custom of announcing the

 burials of the brothers of the Brotherhood of Our Father Jesus.
 A boy walks